OBS Studio

 OBS Studio (also Open Broadcaster Software or OBS, for short) is a free and open-source, cross-platform screencasting and live streaming software application.
-It is available for Windows, macOS, Linux distributions, and BSD.
+It is available for Windows, macOS, Linux distributions, and FreeBSD.
 The OBS Project raises funds on Open Collective and Patreon.

 Overview

 OBS Studio is a free and open-source application for screencasting and live streaming.
 Written in C/C++ and built with Qt, OBS Studio provides real-time capture, scene composition, recording, encoding, and broadcasting via Real-Time Messaging Protocol (RTMP), HLS, SRT, RIST or WebRTC.
 It can stream videos to any RTMP-supporting destination, including YouTube, Twitch, Instagram and Facebook.

-For video encoding, OBS Studio can use the x264, AOM-AV1, SVT-AV1 transcoder, Intel Quick Sync Video, Nvidia NVENC, AMD Video Coding Engine and VAAPI to encode video streams into the H.264/MPEG-4 AVC or H.265/HEVC formats.
+For video encoding, OBS Studio can use the x264, AOM-AV1, SVT-AV1, Intel Quick Sync Video, Nvidia NVENC, AMD Video Coding Engine and VAAPI to encode video streams into the H.264/MPEG-4 AVC or H.265/HEVC formats.
 It can encode multiple tracks of audio in AAC and Opus format.
 More experienced users can choose any codecs and containers available in libavcodec and libavformat, or output the stream to a custom FFmpeg URL.

 OBS Studio also supports plug-ins to extend its functionality.